Repelente808/Repots/README.md

 ## Binds
 <details>
 <summary>Take a look to know how to use the dots!</summary>
-Open App Launcher (Rofi)
+Open App Launcher (Rofi) -

-Open Terminal
+Open Terminal -

-Open VsCodium
+Open VsCodium -

-Open Nautilus (file explorer)
+Open Nautilus (file explorer) -

-Open Zen Browser
+Open Zen Browser -

-Open Menu (from Rofi, you can see what it does in preview)
+Open Menu (from Rofi, you can see what it does in preview) -

-Open SwayNC
+Open SwayNC -

-Open HyprQuickFrame (similar
+Open HyprQuickFrame (Take a screenshot of some part of the screen) -

-Open QuickSnip
+Open QuickSnip (Google Lens and OCR)

-Workspace Overview
+Workspace Overview -

-Change Workspace
+Change Workspace -

-Put Window in another Workspace
+Put Window in another Workspace -

-Split Windows
+Split Windows -

-Close Window
+Close Window -

-Make window fly
+Make window fly -
 </details>

 ## Credits